-Furniture, equipment and leasehold improvements
+Furniture, Equipment and Leasehold Improvements

 Furniture, equipment and leasehold improvements are stated at cost less accumulated depreciation.
 Depreciation of furniture, fixtures, and equipment is provided on a straight-line basis generally over 3-7 years.
 Leasehold improvements are amortized on a straight-line basis over the shorter of the life of the improvement or the remaining term of the lease.
 Leases with escalating rents are expensed on a straight-line basis over the life of the lease.
-Landlord incentives are recorded as deferred rent and amortized, as reductions to lease expense, on a straight-line basis over the life of the leaf of the applicable lease.
+Landlord incentives are recorded as deferred rent and amortized, as reductions to lease expense, on a straight-line basis over the life of the applicable lease.
 Deferred rent is included in accounts payable and other liabilities on the consolidated statement of financial condition.